Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Impact of tomography on dark energy constraints

 Collectively, the behaviour of $(w_{0}, w_{a})$ posterior areas measured as a function of the number of tomographic redshift bins is remarkably consistent with the no-noise simulation.
 In particular, the relative order of preference of the binning choices is identical across the noisy and no-noise analyses, whereby the equipopulated bins provide the optimum constraints, followed by the equal comoving distance bins and finally the equal redshift bins.

-Moreover, we find that simply using 2 bins is sufficient, for all binning choices in the noisy simulations, to make measurements of $(w_{0}, w_{a})$ which indicates that the presence of the photo-$z$ uncertainty and shape noise does not significantly degrade the constraining power of the cosmological signal.
-In an absolute sense, we find that compared to the no-noise measurements, the contour areas increase by $\sim$10--15\% for the equipopulated case, and $\sim$5\% for both the equal comoving distance and equal redshift binning choices.
-We note that for the equipopulated choice, the $\sim$10--15\% increase is only due to the degradation of the cosmological signal by the photo-$z$ uncertainties, as the shape noise does not affect the angular galaxy positions and the Poisson noise is the same in both the no-noise and noisy simulations.
+Moreover, we find that simply using two bins is sufficient, for all binning choices in the noisy simulations, to make measurements of $(w_{0}, w_{a})$ which indicates that the presence of the photo-$z$ uncertainty and shape noise does not significantly degrade the constraining power of the cosmological signal.
+In an absolute sense, we find that compared to the no-noise measurements, the contour areas increase by $\sim$5--10\% on average for the equipopulated case, and $\sim$5\% for both the equal comoving distance and equal redshift binning choices.
+We note that for the equipopulated choice, the increase is only due to the degradation of the cosmological signal by the photo-$z$ uncertainties, as the shape noise does not affect the angular galaxy positions and the Poisson noise is the same in both the no-noise and noisy simulations.

-Most importantly, we highlight that, with and without the realistic noise included in the simulation, the improvement in the $(w_{0}, w_{a})$ constraints starts to saturate at 6--7 tomographic bins, which is demonstrated by the convergence and flattening of the distributions corresponding to the 1 and 2\,$\sigma$ measurements in Fig.~\ref{fig:w0wa_NOISE_1x2ptN}.
+Most importantly, we highlight that, with and without the realistic noise included in the simulation, the improvement in the $(w_{0}, w_{a})$ constraints starts to saturate at six or seven tomographic bins, which is demonstrated by the convergence and flattening of the distributions corresponding to the 1 and 2\,$\sigma$ measurements in Fig.~\ref{fig:w0wa_NOISE_1x2ptN}.

-Consequently, we conclude that for an analysis of the angular clustering only, the optimum tomographic binning recommended by these results is the equipopulated choice, with $\sim$6--7 bins likely to be sufficient to achieve the optimum performance in the noisy case.
+Consequently, we conclude that for an analysis of the angular clustering only, the optimum tomographic binning recommended by these results is the equipopulated choice.
+Here, the choice of about six or seven bins is likely to be sufficient to achieve the optimum performance in the noisy case.

-\subsubsection{Full 3$\times$2pt analysis, noisy simulation}
+\subsubsection{{Full 3$\times$2pt analysis, noisy simulation}}

-We finally consider the effects of the tomographic binning choices on the $(w_{0}, w_{a})$ parameters for a full 3$\times$2pt analysis in the presence of noise, the target experimental and analytical setup with which to compare to the aims of the \textit{Euclid} DR1 survey.
-In Fig.~\ref{fig:contours_equipop_noise_3x2pt} we first plot the 1 and 2\,$\sigma$ $(w_{0}, w_{a})$ contours for tomographic measurements of the 3$\times$2pt signal using $1, 2, 3, 5$ and $10$ equipopulated bins, and in Fig.~\ref{fig:w0wa_NOISE_3x2pt} we compare the areas enclosed by such contours across different binning strategies.
+Finally, we consider the effects of the tomographic binning choices on the $(w_{0}, w_{a})$ parameters for a full 3$\times$2pt analysis in the presence of noise, the target experimental and analytical set-up with which to compare to the aims of the \textit{Euclid} DR1 survey.
+In Fig.~\ref{fig:contours_equipop_noise_3x2pt}, we first plot the 1 and 2\,$\sigma$ $(w_{0}, w_{a})$ contours for tomographic measurements of the 3$\times$2pt signal using one, two, three, five, and ten equipopulated bins, and in Fig.~\ref{fig:w0wa_NOISE_3x2pt} we compare the areas enclosed by such contours across different binning strategies.

 While a single tomographic bin used for analysis is only weakly constraining for measurements of the noisy cosmic shear and clustering signals only (Figs.~\ref{fig:contours_equipop_noise_E},~\ref{fig:contours_equipop_noise_N}), we find that by considering the joint information contained in the 3$\times$2pt signal, the single bin can fully constrain the $(w_{0}, w_{a})$ parameters and identify a time evolving nature of the dark energy equation of state.
 Consequently, this result suggests that the single-bin analysis could be used as an important first-order measurement to investigate whether the photo-$z$ uncertainties and shape noise are correctly accounted for in the modelling.